fenolftalein-mamir/tablewalk/README.md

 ## Contributing

-You can contribute to the project not with
+You can contribute to the project not only with code, you can also translate.

-Any code change should be submitted as a pull request.
-The description should explain what the code does and give steps to execute it.
+Any code change or translation should be submitted as a pull request.
+The description should explain what the code does and give steps to execute it/what language is translated.

 ## License